 Thank you so much Deanna and Arianne for providing great recommendations for those who want to play in college.
 I would agree with their advice, especially that college coaches understand injuries can happen, so just let them know.
 You can always send them an email or text to let them know!
 Hiding it does not help you!
 More importantly, any coach you would want to play for be concerned for your well being and want to see that you are taking the right steps to care for your body!
-Join us next week for Part 2 of Health Aspects To Evaluate When Visiting A College Campus!
+Read Part 2 of Health Aspects To Evaluate When Visiting A College Campus!

 Want some help with the recruiting process?
 Join some of our 9 Facebook Groups: